nubenetes/awesome-kubernetes/docs/monitoring.md

 - [network-king.net: IoT use in healthcare grows but has some pitfalls](https://network-king.net/iot-use-in-healthcare-grows-but-has-its-pitfalls/)
 - [Zebrium](https://www.zebrium.com/) Monitoring detects problems, Zebrium finds root cause Resolve your software incidents 10x faster
+- [louislam/uptime-kuma](https://github.com/louislam/uptime-kuma) A fancy self-hosted monitoring tool.
+Uptime Kuma is an open source monitoring tool that can be used to monitor the service uptime along with few other stats like Ping Status, Avg.
+Response time, uptime etc.

 ## Other Awesome Lists
 - [Awesome APM](https://github.com/antonarhipov/awesome-apm)